MVP

 However, often this foundation gets compromised due to shortcuts, oversights, and compromises in code quality.

 These issues might not seem like a big deal initially, but they can escalate into major challenges that slow down progress, decrease productivity, and even jeopardize the success of the entire project.
-We'll explore the hidden costs associated with these deficiencies and how they impact every stage of
+We'll explore the hidden costs associated with these deficiencies and how they impact every stage of software development.

 Bad code isn't just about mistakes in coding.
 It results in increased maintenance efforts, stifles innovation, leads to poor user experiences, and can harm the project's reputation.

-to make better decisions and prioritize writing high-quality code from the start.
+By understanding these problems more deeply, we can empower stakeholders in software development to make better decisions and prioritize writing high-quality code from the start.

 Here we go!